ktanneeru2/ktanneeru2/README.md

 - Digital forencis analysis on Tiktok application
 - Use of Machine Learning and AI in eDiscovery & Forencis
 - Use of Machine Learning Algorithms in Detecting DDOS Attack in the organization
+- •	Received certificate of appreciation from Panasonic for reporting a vulnerability is their website.

 <!--
 **ktanneeru2/ktanneeru2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.